ai-labs-team/ts-utils/README.md

 );

 /**
- * Utility function to validates that a string is a URL.
+ * Utility function to validate that a string is a URL.
 The `URL`
  * constructor will throw an error if the parameter is not a valid URL, so
  * `Result.attempt()` is used trap the error and convert it to a failed
  * `Result` object.